straker/kontra-asset-loader/README.md

 ## Dependencies

 AssetManager depends on the [qLite.js](https://github.com/straker/qLite) library (3KB minified) for the promises API.
+It is included in the `assetManager.build.js` and `assetManager.min.js`, so there is no need to include it separately into your game.

 ## Usage Examples